What to Wear?

 Dealing with Bay Area Weather

-If we're shooting in San Francisco, you know that the weather can be a crap-shoot.
 If it's looking rainy or just downright yucky out, we'll touch base a few hours before our scheduled session to see if there might be a nicer location to shoot.
 (Microclimates!)
 If we have to cancel, another session date should be made ASAP as my shooting schedule can fill up quickly.